Historical Archaeology Laboratory

 The HATCH Lab contains the tools, space, and equipment for its researchers to conduct field- and lab-based research.
 Partnerships with institutions like the Colony of Avalon Foundation and the Fisheries Museum of the Atlantic provide HATCH Lab users with access to off-site facilities including additional space for analysis.
 The HATCH Lab contains:

 - 168.5 square feet of table and layout space (2 laboratories).

 - Topcon GTS-105N total station and other survey equipment.

-- A cataloguing and GIS computer station with a printer and a large flat bed scanner.
+- Cataloguing and GIS computer stations with a printer and a large flat bed scanner.